CarolineChirenje/blueprint1989/docs/architecture.md

-# Architecture of Vitara PWA
+# Architecture of Divvy PWA

 ## Overview
-Vitara is a Progressive Web Application (PWA) designed to facilitate the management of BGL entries and comments by school administrators and parents.
+Divvy is a Progressive Web Application (PWA) designed to facilitate shared expense management for households and groups.
 The application is built using Angular for the front end and .NET for the backend API, ensuring a robust and scalable solution.

 ## Architecture Components